 - Peas: 7 grams

 Simple steps to increase fibre in your diet

 Government guidelines recommend 30 grams of fibre per day, but most people in the UK only get around half of that 1.
 While we are constantly being reminded about over-eating, it seems strange we just don’t get enough of this vital food source 4.
 Making some straightforward changes to your diet will bring benefits for your overall health, and help to avoid problems in the future.

 First, look at your daily food intake.
-Keep a diary to start with.
-Could you replace white bread, cereals and pasta with wholewheat varieties?
-There are so many alternatives on the market you could be spoilt for choice.
+Keep a diary to record what you eat.
+Could you replace white bread, cereals and pasta with whole grain varieties?
+There are so many alternatives on the market, you could be spoilt for choice.

 Second, and perhaps most importantly for a rich source of vitamins and minerals, increase your vegetable and fruit intake.
 Get into a habit of having vegetables or fruit with every meal.

 Third, turn towards pulses such as beans, peas and lentils as part of your daily diet.
 We rely so much on potatoes and rice as fillers.
 Why not consider a lentil dahl or chick pea curry?
 Or add black beans into a chilli meal?